fabricius1/olist-SQL-scripts/README.md

 ## Olist database on Databricks

-Import the file `databricks_olist.dbc` to your Databricks Workspace.
-Then, open the `olist_database` notebook and run its first cell.
+Import the `databricks_olist.dbc` file  to your Databricks Workspace.
+Then, open the notebook and run its first cell.
 After the cell finishes running, the olist tables should all be created in the `default` database.

 ## Olist database on Sqlite3